 You will not be refused assistance in this period.

-If I am not a member of VMR Southport and I need rescuing, how much will it cost?
+If I am not a member of VMR Southport and I need assistance, how much will it cost?

-VMR Southport does not charge a set fee for rescuing people or vessels.
+VMR Southport does not charge a set fee for assisting people or their vessels.

-This ‘ reimbursement of costs ‘ only applies to vessels requiring towing due to routine situations such as vessels out of fuel, vessels aground, vessels with flat batteries, and vessels with mechanical failure.
+This ‘reimbursement of costs‘ only applies to vessels requiring assistance in routine situations, such as vessels out of fuel, vessels aground, vessels with flat batteries, and vessels with mechanical failure.

-In emergency situations such as capsized vessels, sinking vessels, medical incidents and search and rescue, there is no fee, as this is the core business of this Organisation.
+In emergency situations such as capsized vessels, sinking vessels, medical incidents and marine search and rescue, there is no charge, as this is the core business of this Organisation.

-Of course, donations are generously accepted at any time and most people are happy to oblige and make a donation regardless of their need for using VMR Southport.
+Donations are generously accepted at any time, and most people are happy to oblige and donate regardless of their need for using VMR Southport.

-If you are not a member and you require marine assistance, and you do not make a contribution towards the ‘reimbursement of costs ‘ at the time of your assist, you will receive a tax invoice and we ask that you promptly pay this invoice in order for VMR Southport to maintain the service it provides.
+If you are not a member and you require marine assistance, and you do not contribute towards the ‘reimbursement of costs ‘at the time of your assist, you will receive a tax invoice.
+We ask that you promptly pay this invoice for VMR Southport to maintain the service it provides to the community.